RoboTed: a case study in Ethical Risk Assessment: RoboTed

 \paragraph{Privacy} Here the risk is that personal data, including images and voice recordings of children (and the house they live in) are stolen.
 One way of reducing this risk would be to ensure that personal data sent to the cloud is deleted immediately after it has been used.

 \paragraph{Lack of transparency} The risk is that if there were an accident in which RoboTed harmed a child –- noting that it could be either physical or psychological harm –- it would be very difficult to investigate what happened to cause the accident unless the robot keeps a data log of its actions and responses.
-This is a serious risk and to mitigate the risk a secure data logger –- or event data recorder –- needs to be built into RoboTed \cite{winf17}.
+This is a serious risk and to mitigate the risk a secure data logger –- \textit{ethical black box} –- needs to be built into RoboTed \cite{winf17}.
 The data would only be stored locally, and only the most recent few hours of data would need to be saved.